EEWW245/realisticdining/README.md

 ---

 ## Resource Pack Extension (Custom 3D Food Animations)
+See the two example resource packs in this repository.
 A food extension consists of a definition, model, animation, texture and sounds:

 ```text